Trump backs GOP plan to push legal immigration changes

 The bill’s supporters, meanwhile, say it would make the U.S. more competitive, raise wages and create jobs.

-Perdue and Cotton’s legislation would replace the current process for obtaining legal permanent residency, or green cards, creating a skills-base point system for employment visas.
-The bill would also eliminate the preference for U.S. residents’ extended and adult family members, while maintaining priority for their spouses and minor children.

-The bill would also aim to slash the number of refugees in half and eliminate a program that provides visas to countries with low rates of immigration.

-Cotton told reporters the bill would double the number of green cards available to high-skilled workers and would not affect other high or low-skilled worker visa programs such as H1-B and H2-B visas.
+Backers said the bill would sharply increase the proportion of green cards available to high-skilled workers and would not affect other high or low-skilled worker visa programs such as H1-B and H2-B visas.
 The Trump Organization has asked for dozens of H-2B visas for foreign workers at two of Trump’s private clubs in Florida, including his Mar-a-Lago resort.

 The White House said that only 1 in 15 immigrants comes to the U.S. because of their skills, and the current system fails to place a priority on highly skilled immigrants.

-But the Senate has largely ignored the measure, with no other lawmaker signing on as a co-sponsor.
+But the Senate has largely ignored a previous version of the measure, with no other lawmaker signing on as a co-sponsor.
 GOP leaders have showed no inclination to vote on immigration this year, and Democrats quickly dismissed it.

 “The bottom line is to cut immigration by half a million people, legal immigration, doesn’t make much sense,” said Senate Democratic leader Charles Schumer of New York, who called it a “nonstarter.”